jbmaisner/setup-service-demo/README.md

 # setup-service-demo

-This is a template to demonstrate the concept of the SetupService RFC (link to come).
+This is a template to demonstrate the concept of the [SetupService RFC](https://github.com/vuejs/rfcs/discussions/481).

 It's a simple project to explain the basics of this concept and experiment the advantages it can bring to the DX.

 ---

-##### Below is the default Vue README in case anyone needs it for installation instructions
+### Below is the default Vue README in case anyone needs it for installation instructions

 This template should help get you started developing with Vue 3 in Vite.